-ASEA products, where indicated on packaging, are built on the breakthrough accomplishment of stabilizing active redox signaling molecules in a consumable form.
-The ramifications of this advancement are still not fully known, but ongoing studies have already yielded promising results.
+ASEA products, where indicated on packaging, are built on the breakthrough development of a stable, consumable source of active redox signaling molecules.
+The resulting benefits of this advancement are still not fully known, but ongoing studies continue to yield promising results.

 Follow Our Lead

-The good news for you is that you’re not on your own in gathering the latest studies or navigating FDA and FTC guidelines in the claims you make.
+The good news for you is that you’re not on your own in gathering the latest studies or navigating the local regulations of your state and national government when making claims.
 The ASEA Compliance Team is continually putting together resources and measures to provide ready access to materials and messaging that meet regulatory standards.

 To ensure the research materials and product claims you use meet ethical standards and regulatory guidelines, here’s what you need to remember:

-- ASEA products are classified as dietary supplements and skin care products.
+- ASEA products are not classified as drugs or medicinal products.
+Rather their classifications range from foods to dietary supplements to skin care products.
 Under these classifications, our products should never be referred to (expressly or implicitly) as a medication, treatment, or cure for any diagnosable condition.
-Doing so would be considered misleading and could imply FDA approval where there is none.3
+Doing so would be considered misleading and could imply regulatory approval where there is none.3

 - Associates may use only company-licensed websites to promote ASEA products and business opportunities.